 Due to their geographic locations, the three countries are also exposed to a wide array of natural disasters, ranging from floods to tropical storms, landslides, droughts, volcanic eruptions, tsunamis, and earthquakes.

-In response to the rapidly growing numbers of asylum seekers and refugees in Southeast Asia, in 2017 the European Union allocated €1.8 million to enhance humanitarian protection to vulnerable individuals in Thailand, Malaysia, and Indonesia.
+In response to the rapidly growing number of asylum seekers and refugees in Southeast Asia, from 2017 to 2018 the European Union provided €1.8 million in humanitarian aid to enhance protection to vulnerable individuals in Thailand, Malaysia, and Indonesia.

 Thanks to EU funding, UNHCR has increased its refugee status determination capacity allowing it to adjudicate refugee status determination decisions of nearly 6 000 individuals from July 2016 to June 2017.

-Since 2013, more than €1.1 million has been allocated to provide emergency humanitarian support to Rohingya and Bangladesh migrants detained in immigration detention centres and shelters in Thailand and Indonesia.
-Furthermore, the EU also provided humanitarian aid to refugees from Myanmar/Burma residing in camps along the border in Thailand from 1995 to 2016, prioritising mainly food assistance and primary health care.
-The total funding amounted to almost €120 million.
+Since 2013, more than €1.1 million have been allocated to provide emergency humanitarian support to Rohingya and Bangladesh migrants detained in immigration detention centres and shelters in Thailand and Indonesia.
+From 1995 to 2016, the EU also provided a total of almost €120 million in humanitarian aid to refugees from Myanmar residing in camps along the border in Thailand, prioritising mainly food assistance and primary health care.

 The European Commission's Civil Protection and Humanitarian Aid Operations (ECHO) have been present in the three countries for more than two decades, providing funding to assist people affected by conflict and natural disasters, such as the 2004 tsunami.
 In December 2017, the European Union provided €100 000 to support the delivery of relief assistance to families affected by a series of volcanic eruptions from Mount Agung on the Indonesian island of Bali.